The CNCnetPDM MTConnect device driver enables you to

 This device driver enables to dynamically modify, enable or disable tags that should be acquired from the controller.
 It also allows to define the frequency and content of ping commands that have to be sent to the Adapter.
 Definition of a tag name for availability enables the driver to determine if the controller connected to its Adapter is up or down.
 By setting a tag name and possible values for OEE device states you can output numeric values for these states.
 Setup of a part counter tag name allows incremental or cumulative part counting in CNCnetPDM.

-In section [PART COUNTER] you can define which tag name (default ‘part_count’) outputs numeric part counts.
-This enables you to use CNCnetPDM’s cumulative or incremental part counting features that allow detection of reset operations at the controller.
+Here you can define which tag name (Fanuc: ‘part_count’) outputs numeric part counts.
+This enables you to use CNCnetPDM’s cumulative or incremental part counting features that allow detection of part counter reset operations at the controller.